schoolofdevops/openshift-labguide/chapters/replication.md

 Observe what happens ?

   * Did application get  updated.
-  * Did updating replicaset launched new pods to deploy new version ?
+  * Did updating Replication Controller launched new pods to deploy new version ?

 ### Scalability